 DC law used to require a three business day waiting period before you could pick up your license after applying, but that is no longer the case.
 In December 2014 this waiting period was lifted and now you can apply for and pick up a DC marriage license the same day.

 Many people who live in the District end up choosing our Marriage Application by Proxy Service simply because of the high potential of a long wait at the courthouse to apply and pick up your license.
-You can end up waiting over an hour just to get through the security line on each of your trips to the courthouse, and sometimes several more hours once you get inside.
+It’s not uncommon to end up waiting over an hour just to get through the security line on each of your trips to the courthouse, and sometimes several more hours once you get inside to the DC Marriage Bureau.
 To learn more about this service, click here.

 When does a DC marriage license expire?